What Is Pterygium, And Why Should You Take Action?

 - There is a medical mapping technique called corneal topography, which determines the changes in the curvature of your cornea.

 - In some cases, photo documentation is maintained to keep track of the growth of Pterygium.

 The Pterygium will usually require no medical treatment unless it is preventing your vision or causing severe discomfort.
 Your ophthalmologist may need regular eye exams to determine if the growth of your Pterygium is causing vision problems.

-Your ophthalmologist might prescribe eye drops or ointments consisting of corticosteroids to relieve irritation caused by Pterygium.
+Your ophthalmologist, preferably the best ophthalmologist in Hyderabad might prescribe eye drops or ointments consisting of corticosteroids to relieve irritation caused by Pterygium.